MicrosoftDocs/azure-devops-docs/docs/security/get-started-stakeholder.md

 <img src="../work/backlogs/_img/add-new-work-item-vsts-user-story.png" alt="Agile process, User story work item form" style="border: 1px solid #CCCCCC;" />

 >[!NOTE]
 >A caution icon on a tab indicates values that violate validation rules.
 You must correct information on that tab in order to save the work item.

-#### TFS 2015
+::: moniker-end

+::: moniker range=">= tfs-2013 <= tfs-2015"

 From the Queries page, choose a work item from the New drop down menu.